 The LerpTo

 method performs a linear interpolation between the current transform and a target transform.
-This is useful for smoothly transitioning an object's position, rotation, or scale over time.
+This is useful for smoothly transitioning an object from one position, rotation, or scale to another over time.

 The LerpTo

 method performs a linear interpolation between the current transform and a target transform.
-This is useful for smoothly transitioning an object's position, rotation, or scale over time.
+This is useful for smoothly transitioning an object from one position, rotation, or scale to another over time.

 To use the LerpTo